 Skin care products’ side effects are the nightmare of every cosmetics manufacturer.
 Not only would this be awful for the people involved, but it would also spell a sad ending to the small business of a formulator who doesn’t have the same financial and legal support as most multinationals in order to cool down the media and protect their image.

 (Ref: Fainstein, Victor, et al. “Hair clipping: another hazard for granulocytopenic patients?”
 Journal of Infectious Diseases 158.3 (1988): 655-656.)

 You should never risk the health of any of your customers by selling unpreserved cosmetics.
 The repercussions do not bear thinking about – as well as potentially harming the people who buy your products, you may end up dealing with legal sentences or worse.

 Nobody is really passionate about preservatives.
 After all, they are the most boring part of each skin care formulation.
 And you, as a natural and organic skincare manufacturer or formulator probably like them even less than most people.

 But keep in mind that a majority of your customers who have decided to use natural and organic skincare and are ready to pay the higher price for that skincare, are often people with a weakened immune system.
 Your customers may include diabetic patients, patients diagnosed with cancer, people suffering under chronic skin disorders such as eczema, neurodermitis, psoriasis and more.
 What a healthy body can tolerate might be dangerous (in the worst case even fatal) to those customers.

 We now teach our Certificate in Natural Cosmetic Preservation, where we show you exactly how to formulate your products so that they are safe, stable and still maintain their natural or organic status.
-Enrolment is open NOW until the 11th of September.
-We only have 50 spaces available.

 How do you feel about preservatives?
 Do you use them?
 Tell us in the comments below!